Bravo Releases Explosive ‘Real Housewives Of Atlanta’ Virtual Reunion Trailer

 “First of all, I will never forgive you for ever speaking on my child,” Williams exclaimed as she moved towards the camera.
 “Do you see me?
 Do you hear what I am saying?”

-Marcille then denied she ever spoke ill about her daughter.
 The reunion will also allow Leakes and Burruss to discuss their issues with one another.
-Burruss hinted back in April the blowup between her and Leakes was so intense she predicted they would no longer have a cordial relationship.
+Burruss hinted back in April the blowup between the two was so intense she predicted they would no longer have a cordial relationship.
 In the trailer, Burruss said she’s “embedded” in Leakes’ brain.
-She was also yelling during the scene, which caused Leakes to log out of the reunion.
+She was also yelling during the scene, which caused Leakes to log out.